labotsuchinoko/python-tutorial/README.md

-This is python tutorial beseed on python2.7.
+This is python tutorial besed on python2.7.